Miss Firecracker

 Miss Firecracker is a 1989 American comedy film directed by Thomas Schlamme.
 It stars Holly Hunter, Mary Steenburgen, Tim Robbins, Alfre Woodard, and Scott Glenn.
 The film, set in Yazoo City, Mississippi, was written by Pulitzer Prize-winning playwright Beth Henley and is based on her 1984 play The Miss Firecracker Contest.
-Holly Hunter reprised the role of Carnelle Scott, whom she played in an off-Broadway production of Henley’s play.
+Holly Hunter reprised the role of Carnelle Scott, whom she played in an Off-Broadway production of Henley’s play.

 Plot

-Carnelle enters the Miss Firecracker beauty pageant which her hometown of Yazoo City, Mississippi, stages every Fourth of July, hoping to emulate her cousin Elain's win years prior.
+Carnelle Scott enters the Miss Firecracker beauty pageant, which her hometown of Yazoo City, Mississippi stages every Fourth of July, hoping to emulate her cousin Elain Rutledge's win years prior.
 Carnelle was taken in as an orphan by her genteel cousins after the death of her mother and grows up promiscuous, brash, unfeminine and lacking in grace.
 Carnelle's closest friends and relatives think she is heading for a big disappointment instead of a triumph at the pageant, but Carnelle is ever hopeful.

-When her male cousin, the eccentric sociopath Delmount, decides to sell the house they both live in to make money, Carnelle becomes even more determined to win, viewing it as a way to escape her small town existence.
-Elain returns to the town to give a speech at the pageant after a breakup with her husband.
+When her male cousin, the eccentric sociopath Delmount Williams, decides to sell the house they both live in to make money, Carnelle becomes even more determined to win, viewing it as a way to escape her small town existence.
+Elain returns to the town to give a speech at the pageant after a breakup with her husband Franklin.
 Carnelle insists Elain let her wear the red dress in which she won the contest, thinking that will guarantee her success.
 Elain delays giving Carnelle the dress and makes excuses as to why she cannot have it while pretending to be supportive.

 Carnelle surprisingly gets on the shortlist for the pageant when one of the other contestants pulls out.
 Without a red dress she breaks into a locked room in the house previously occupied by a sick relative and takes an old dress to wear.
 She comes last at the final and is frustrated by her failure.
 Back at the house, she discovers Elain had brought the dress with her all along and had been lying to her.
 She confronts Elain about this, realizing the pageant is not the most important thing after all, then leaves the house and goes to the town observatory and watches the pageant fireworks display.

 Cast

 Production and release

 Costing US$4 million, Miss Firecracker was the first production for Corsair Pictures, a division of United Artists Communications.
 Scheduled for release in February 1989, it debuted on April 28 of that year and grossed US$1.85 million in North America.
 A VHS release from HBO Home Video followed in November.
-Miss Firecracker was released on DVD on May 25, 2004 from Millennium Entertainment.
+Miss Firecracker was released on DVD on May 25, 2004, from Millennium Entertainment.